alexandrehmf/triangle-font/readme.txt

- you have three slots to select, each slot is selected pressing q,w or e after the three slots are filled press a to add triangle or d to delete press f3 to enter letterSelecting mode and chose which letter to edit
+ you have three slots to select, each slot is selected pressing q,w or e after the three slots are filled press a to add triangle or d to delete press f3 to enter letterSelecting mode and chose which letter to edit press f5 to save to default file press f6 to load